-of 31 December 2017, the Group recognised impairment loss Tenge 5,843,710 thousand on property, plant and equipment of EGRES-2 within its share in profit of joint venture.
-The major impairment indicators and led to impairment loss as of 31 December 2017 included decrease in the level of the weighted-average tariff and changes in the volume of production and sales of electricity.
+As a result, of impairment test performed as of 31 December 2017, the Group recognised impairment loss Tenge 5,843,710 thousand on property, plant and equipment of EGRES-2 within its share in profit of joint venture.
+The major events that were assessed by the Group as indicators impairment and led impairment loss as of 31 December 2017 included decrease in the level of the weighted-average tariff and changes in the volume of production and sales of electricity.